compasjs/compas/docs/features/route-invalidations.md

 ## Structure

 The structure is defined via a `.invalidations` function on routes.
-Lets take a look at some examples;
+Let's take a look at some examples;

 ```js